S2606/evaluate_news_article/README.md

 ## And is something done about testing?

-Yes, can been senn by just running `npm run test`
+Yes, can been sen by just running `npm run test`